hidefromkgb/gif_load/README.md

 Note that the metadata callback is not affected by `skip`, and gets called again every time the frames between which the metadata was written are skipped.

+The return value of the function above, if positive, equals the total number of frames in the animation and indicates that the GIF data stream ended with a proper termination mark.
+Negative return value is the number of frames loaded per current call multiplied by -1, suggesting that the GIF data stream being decoded is still incomplete.
+Zero, in its turn, means that the call could not decode any more frames.

 `gif_load` is endian-aware.
 If the target machine can be big-endian, the user has to determine that manually and add `#define GIF_BIGE 1` to the source